 Another thing to note is that airlines now require metal bolts and screws for the kennel.
 So if you purchase a kennel and it has plastic bolts, you will need to change them out.

 You can find kennel bolts and screw replacements here or at your local hardware store.

 Alright, I think we’re all done here!

-Good luck on your journey with your fur baby.
+Good luck on your journey with your fur baby, friend.
 Remember to take it easy and enjoy the ride.

 Let’s make PCSing easier with FREE printables!